Kritiii17/Dissertation/README.md

 # Hybrid DSM–DTM Pipeline for Volcanic Hazard Modelling
+This repository accompanies the MSc dissertation submitted to the University of Bristol (2025).

 **"Automating pre-processing of digital elevation maps for volcanic hazard modelling"**
-by Kriti Garg (University of Bristol, 2025)
+by Kriti Garg

 ## Overview